 - Mix all herbs except the wild cherry bark and cover completely with water.
 Simmer gently until the liquid is reduced by half.
 Next, turn the heat off and add the wild cherry bark.
 Allow the mixture to infuse for 4 – 12 hours.

 - When the infusion time is over, strain and compost the herbs.

-- Add one cup of sweetener of your choice.
-You can add a bit of black cherry juice concentrate at this point for flavor as well.
+- You can also add a bit of black cherry juice concentrate at this point for flavor.
 This syrup will keep for several weeks in the refrigerator.

 Knowing how to prepare herbs correctly ensures that we are getting the maximum benefits from them.
 Now you know the best way to prepare wild cherry bark in order to effectively soothe coughs this season!

 - Hoffmann, D. (2003).
 Medical herbalism.
 Rochester, VT: Healing Arts Press.